kyvernfoundation/isorro/README.md

 ## Paid advice
 If you'd like faster, more in-depth advice: Ask us for a premium account.
 Premium accounts are available from €1 per month.
 You'll get a personalized contact e-mail and a team dedicated to providing you with the best advice at your request.
-## Contact
-If you have any questions or requests: contact@kyvern.org.